 – Increase self esteem and empower children with knowledge and skills

 Other goals may be included based on each child’s individual needs.

-The Children Who Witness Abuse Program also offers violence prevention education workshops to the west coast communities.
+The PEACE Program also offers violence prevention education workshops to the west coast communities.

 To make a referral or for more information please call